esper-io/dev-docs/docs/home/gettingstarted.md

 First step to start developing with esper is to create a developer account.
 Sign up for the Esper Developer trial using the link [Singup](http://www.esper.io/signup) .

 During the signup process you will set up your environment name.
-Once your environment is set you can login to your account on `{{ esper_env_name }}.shoonyacloud.com` where “{{ esper_env_name }}” is your chosen environment name giving you access to both the Esper Dev Console.
+Once your environment is set you can login to your account on `{{ esper_env_name }}.shoonyacloud.com` where “{{ esper_env_name }}” is your chosen environment name giving you access to both the Esper dev console.

 2. **Target Device**